The Petit Lenormand deck is available now. Limited stock

 A lively and anxious person finds themselves carrying a very heavy emotional burden.

 This combination can describe someone who speaks quickly, thinks a lot, tends to worry easily, and suddenly finds themselves confronted with a serious situation.
-Birds emphasize their need to verbalize, to call, to seek opinions, to scrutinize everything through words.
+Birds emphasize their need to verbalize, to call, to seek opinions, and to scrutinize everything through words.
 Cross shows that beyond this movement, there is real pain, a weight that cannot be dissolved by simple discussions.
 The essence of Birds invites them to choose interlocutors who can soothe rather than stoke anxiety.
 Heart in hidden reminds us that if this person reacts so intensely, it is because they love deeply, feel responsible, or an old emotional wound is reactivated by what they are experiencing today.

 Profession